 For those of you who do not read my blog website regularly, I have lived in Dickinson, North Dakota for approximately the past five years.
 I came to work here during the Oil Boom that lasted from approximately 2007 through 2014.
-Though the Oil Boom is over now, and many oil field jobs have gone away, I can still make more money here than I can where my home is in Idaho, which is why I stay.
+Though the Oil Boom is over now, and many oil field jobs have gone away, I can still make more money here than I can where my home is in Idaho, which is why I continue to stay in Dickinson.

-I started this blog website approximately three years ago, out of boredom and frustration.
-There is very little to do and no where to go in western North Dakota.
+I started this blog website about three years ago, out of boredom and frustration.
+There is very little to do, and no where to go in western North Dakota.
 One of my biggest frustrations, is that there is a shortage of women, and a scarcity of attractive women.